--shaped hair, which makes it easier to clean the tooth surfaces on which braces are glued.
+Special brushes with V-shaped bristles are used, making it easier to clean the tooth surfaces on which brackets are glued.

 The removable appliance is carefully washed with a brush and paste on all surfaces.
-Pay special attention to the areas around the body elements in the plastic and to the plastic surfaces that are in contact with the mucous membranes and chewing surfaces of the teeth.
+Pay special attention to the areas around the plastic's body elements and the plastic surfaces that are in contact with the mucous membranes and chewing surfaces of the teeth.

-Modern orthodontic methods provide a number of possibilities for correction of deformations and discrepancies in the position and arrangement of teeth, dentitions, jaws and in the proportions of dentitions and jaw bones.
+Modern orthodontic methods provide several possibilities for the correction of deformations and discrepancies in the position and arrangement of teeth, dentitions, jaws, and the proportions of dentitions and jawbones.

-One of the main prerequisites for achieving the desired result is the maintenance of good oral hygiene during treatment.
+One of the main prerequisites for achieving the desired result is maintaining good oral hygiene during treatment.